-Improving patient access to new medical devices by strengthening and streamlining the clinical trial enterprise is a priority for CDRH.
+Improving patient access to new medical devices by strengthening and streamlining the clinical trial enterprise is a priority for the FDA.
 An important part of reaching that goal is to better track milestones in clinical trial development, Investigational Device Exemption (IDE) approval, study initiation, and study completion.
-FDA’s commitment to reporting certain metrics associated with IDE approval can be found the MDUFA III Commitment Letter to Congress.
+The FDA's commitment to reporting certain metrics associated with IDE approval can be found in the MDUFA III Commitment Letter to Congress.

 Changes to the IDE Submission Structure

 The submission structure for IDEs changed in two key ways, both of which better align with the current structure for Premarket Approval (PMA) and Humanitarian Device Exemption (HDE) submissions.

 After submission of an original IDE, the FDA tracks subsequent submissions to the IDE as Supplements, Reports, or Amendments, as described below.
 Reports are now tracked as a distinct submission type and are no longer considered Supplements.
 In addition, the FDA no longer considers responses from submitters to FDA deficiency letters to be Supplements.
 Instead, FDA tracks deficiency letter responses as Amendments to the original IDE, IDE Supplement or IDE Report for which we issued the deficiency letter.

 The FDA tracks requests for a new protocol, changes to the approved protocol, or changes to the device, such as device design or manufacturing change, as supplements.